A few words about portfolio samples…

 Judge for yourself the transformation.

-Capturing the Key Message for a Continuing Ed Video Course
+Making the Key Message for a Continuing Ed Video Course Pop

 Reinforcing a Company’s Promise after the In-Person Presentation